Today I’m looking at how the body can burn fat for energy, and the different types of fat in the body. It may get a bit sciencey… stick with it!

 Subcutaneous fat produces a higher proportion of beneficial molecules, and visceral fat a higher proportion of molecules with potentially deleterious health effects.
 Visceral fat makes more of the proteins called cytokines, which can trigger low-level inflammation, a risk factor for heart disease and other chronic conditions.
 It also produces a precursor to angiotensin, a protein that causes blood vessels to constrict and blood pressure to rise.

-Both fat stores are available to be used as energy.
-And because of the good blood flow to this visceral fat it means it’s ready and waiting to be used!
+Energy comes from both fat stores.
+And because of the good blood flow to this visceral fat it means it’s ready and waiting to be used – let’s burn the fat!
 Visceral fat is also more responsive to catecholamines (fight or flight hormones), which can help get fat burning underway.

 Concerned about visceral fat?